billbrod/spatial-frequency-preferences/README.md

      the Benson 2014 anatomical atlases (Benson et al, 2014) and Bayesian retinotopy solutions (Benson and Winawer, 2018).

-Note that the partially-processed data requires the OpenNeuro dataset.
+Note that the `partially-processed` data requires the OpenNeuro dataset.
-Additionally, these two data sets do not contain the *entire* outputs of the analysis at that point, just what is required to complete the following steps.
+Additionally, the `partially-processed` and `fully-processed` data sets do not contain the *entire* outputs of the analysis at that point, just what is required to complete the following steps.

 Also note that the subjects in the paper are just numbered from 1 to 12.
 In the data and this code, they use their subject codes; the subject codes map to the